 By 2017, Wolt had expanded to Denmark, Latvia, and Lithuania and had replaced third-party tools with its own “in-house created courier apps” and logistics backend — allowing the app to function more efficiently and independently.

 Wolt launched its Series B funding round, spearheaded by 83North, in 2018 and raised €27 million.
-This was also a time of “hypergrowth”, where the app went from 100 to 300 employees in an effort to push forward and meet their goals.
+This was also a time of “hypergrowth”, where the app went from 100 to 300 employees in an effort to push forward and meet its goals.

 By 2019, Wolt had expanded further into Eastern Europe and partnered with South Pole to compensate for CO2 emissions on all Wolt deliveries — even those from the past.
 The company also entered its Series C funding round, led by ICONIQ Capital and Highland Europe, and raised another €116 million.